Osun community denies claims of inciting deadly hoodlums’ attack |

 “The recent event which occurred in Ido Ajegunle on 18th June, 2025, may not be unconnected with the armed struggle between a section of the armed thugs of Mr Ibironke, headed by one Oosa, who are still loyal to Busuyi Ibironke and the other group who fell out with him over the disagreement on sharing of their loots from the sales of stolen timbers from Esa Oke farmland and proceeds of several acres of Esa Oke community land illegally sold to undiscerning victims who are ignorant of the true ownership of such land.
 It certainly has nothing to do with Esa Oke.

 “We have consistently pursued peace through legal means, engaged aggrieved farmers and youths, and respected judicial process and government directives.
-This is inspite of the fact that the police from Osun State command had one time beat a hasty retreat when they came face to face with the Busuyi Ibironke’s head thug in the troubled settlement, leaving behind our brother, Barr Idowu Akinsola, who brought the armed police men to arrest the thugs.
+This is in spite of the fact that the police from Osun State command had one time beaten a hasty retreat when they came face to face with the Busuyi Ibironke’s head thug in the troubled settlement, leaving behind our brother, Barr Idowu Akinsola, who brought the armed police men to arrest the thugs.

 “We urge the public and security agencies to hold Busuyi Ibironke accountable for his atrocities rather than blaming innocent Esa Oke indigenes.
 The Osun State Government must therefore act swiftly and fairly to resolve this crisis permanently.
 Justice must be elevated above partisan politics.”